samrum/homebridge-onstar/README.md

     }

 To trigger a remote start using the above config, the following Siri commands would work:

-* "Start the Volty"
+- "Start the Volty"
-* "Turn on the Volty"
+- "Turn on the Volty"

+# Credits

+Uses [OnStarJS](https://github.com/samrum/OnStarJS) which was made possible by [mikenemat](https://github.com/mikenemat/)'s work in [gm-onstar-probe](https://github.com/mikenemat/gm-onstar-probe).